ddofborg/diskdict/README.md

 DiskDict is a replacement for Python `dict` object with one big difference.
 When the number of items in the `dict` is larger than `cache_size`, the disk will be used to store newly added data.
-This makes it possible for the `dict` to contain more data than available in RAM.
+This makes it possible for the `dict` to contain more data than the available RAM.
 The drawback is that the dict becomes much slower, but still usable.